Rikk-Bera/Soccer-Player-Re-identification/README.md

 Real-time display of tracking (cv2.imshow).

-## Output Preview

 ![Demo](media/output.gif)

-Notes
+## Notes

-Only the "Player" class (class ID 2) is tracked with IDs.
+-Only the "Player" class (class ID 2) is tracked with IDs.

-Other classes (Ball, Goalkeeper, Referee) are detected but not tracked.
+-Other classes (Ball, Goalkeeper, Referee) are detected but not tracked.